ephraimduncan/awesome-developer-dictionary/README.md

 ## U

 - **UI (User Interface)**: the point of human-computer interaction and communication in a device.
+- **UX (User Experience)**:  is what a user of a particular product experiences when using that product.
 - **unary operator**: an operator that takes a single operand and performs an operation.
 - **URL (Uniform Resource Locator)**: the address of a given unique resource on the Web.